rubymonsters/ruby-for-beginners/source/01-preface.md

 ## Resources

 We also recommend looking at, reading, and working through other resources, as much as you can.
-Every beginner's book expresses things a little bit differently, in a different order, and from a different angle.
+Every beginners book expresses things a little bit differently, in a different order, and from a different angle.

 #### Overview